 Self-Employment Income Support Scheme (SEISS) | UK-wide

-- are currently actively trading but are impacted by reduced demand due to coronavirus
+- be currently trading but are impacted by reduced demand due to coronavirus

-- were previously trading but are temporarily unable to do so due to coronavirus
+- have been trading but are temporarily unable to do so due to coronavirus

 How to claim